Ambitious men and women are doomed, because Mother Earth has nothing left to give.

 I've been reading poems and stories on this site for over a decade and I have come to the conclusion that like others on this site, I am afraid of being absent.

-Absent of love, of happiness, pain and suffering.
+Absent of love, of happiness, even pain and suffering.
 Afraid of being absent of inclusion and positive feedback and voting.
 We want to be alive during the moments when we feel dead inside.
 We want to be happy during the times that sadness prevails.
-Like other social platforms, we create exclusive groups amongst ourselves to cherish the validity of our words and experiences so that we may not be alone.
+Like other social platforms, we create exclusive groups amongst ourselves to cherish the validity of our words and experiences so that we may not feel alone.

 I've learned that the storyteller can only grow when he or she accepts the absence of everything that constitutes his or her identity.